eonist/eonist.github.io/_posts/2019-06-19-UI-testing-framework.md

 - Then add the magic build settings setting that I have not been able to identify.
 What I do is i clone this project: https://github.com/shindyu/XCTestExtensions And then clean it up and use it as a base.
 You can also rename the project etc. To find the magic setting, we can diff the .proj file.
 But I was not able to find the missing piece as of now.
 - ⚠️️ (Optional-step) ⚠️️ Use `Cartfile.private` file instead of `Cartfile` because these dependencies will only be needed in this local project.
 And does not need to be visible for other dependencies higher up the hierarchy

+## Add UITestSugar / TestRunner to projects:
+- Add `github "eonist/TestRunner" "master"` and `github "eonist/UITestSugar" "master"` to Cartfile
+- Terminal: `carthage update --platform ios`
+- In The UITestTarget  👉 build-phases 👉 click plus-button 👉 Copy files 👉 drag the .framework file into that panel 👉 make sure destination is set to framework.
+- Add `import UITestSugar` and `import TestRunner` to the top of your .swift files and hit cmd + U to run the UITest

 ## Nesting UI-Testing frameworks
 - Use the same methodology as Non-nested UI-testing frameworks.